ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/ChocoPy-design.md

 ### String

-String are placed consecutively on heap memory.
-Concatenation of two strings returns a new string whose first char is placed on the next available heap address at the time of concatenation.
+In the heap memory, a string is represented as a sequence of 32-bit integers.
+The first integer is the string's length, and the following integers are ASCII codes of the string characters.
+Indexing into a string returns a new string of length 1.
+Concatenation returns a new string with length equal to the sum of the lengths of its operands.

 ### Lists